hci-a-if-its-2019/assignment-0-firmanmm/README.md

 - Flaw  : Sometimes down, Risky to use, Not working as expected (**Reliability**, **Risk** and **Functional** )
 - Tester : **Affan Ghaffar** and **Muhajir**

+#### Description
+Share.its.ac.id is one of the e-learning website that ITS provide to their students.
+Teachers can create courses that students can enroll in this site.
+This website is also open for public use that other people can use.
+Despite of being used by public, this website has some problem in it.

+#### Problems
 First, this website is categorized as **Not Secure** but this website asks for **sensitive information** which is weird.
 I always got warning from my Antivirus everytime i enter my *not so secure* password in this site which is annoying but helpful.

 ![Subject-2's Not Secure](Subject-2/NotSecure.jpg)